 : Free 4-week course on getting started in carbon removal

 Share this doc with friends, tweet it, LinkedIn it:

-Please share it on Twitter, LinkedIn, and Facebook so others can find it!
+Please share it on Twitter, LinkedIn, and Facebook so others can get their start in air mining!

-Also, I would appreciate your constructive comments, email me
+Also, I would appreciate your comments, email me

 Header image above: Climeworks Direct Air Capture plant.
 Credit: Climeworks / Julia Dunlop